Table of Contents

 1. Integricare | TRI-ACTA Pet Supplements

 Hey!
 That’s us!
 We might be a little biased here, but this list wouldn’t be complete without us.
 We truly stand by our animal supplements.
-Integricare has been supplying Canada’s animal lovers with premium, all-natural animal nutrition supplements for both horses and pets since 1999.
+Integricare has been supplying Canada’s animal lovers with premium, all-natural animal nutrition supplements for pets since 1999.

 Integricare is unique in that we use only active ingredients in our product.
 That means no fillers and no useless junk going into your furry friend's body.
 The customer is getting exactly what they have purchased, a quality product that will: